webberchase/Compiler/SDD.md

 - These are generally in the opposite order from how they are organized in Recognizer.java : the methods at the beginning of the Class are found at the end of the Test.
 - Tests were created from most basic to most complicated : those methods which called few if any other functions to methods which call or can call many other functions.
 - All Happy and Sad tests are grouped by the function they are testing.
+- ***FIXME:*** Recognizer's file reader is not working properly...
+Fix this and re-format program tests.